-Back in the 1980s, shortly after I left college and long before I started travel writing, I worked as a journalist and correspondent in Vienna, at a small subsidiary of Britain’s Economist Group, called “Business International.”
-We were an editorial team of around 10 people and responsible for covering business developments in the then-Eastern bloc and Yugoslavia.
+Back in the 1980s, shortly after I left college and long before I started travel writing, I worked as a journalist in Vienna at a small subsidiary of Britain’s Economist Group, called “Business International.”
+We were an editorial team of around 10 people and responsible for covering business developments in the Eastern bloc and Yugoslavia.

-Each of us was assigned a different country, and from 1987 to the fall of Communism in late-1989, I was responsible for covering and writing about Czechoslovakia.
+Each of us was assigned a different country, and from 1987 to the fall of Communism in late-1989, I was responsible for covering Czechoslovakia.
 Though I didn’t read or speak Czech (or Slovak) at the time, I didn’t mind the assignment.
-I was wowed by Prague from my first visit as a student in 1984, and my job meant I’d be traveling to the city at least two or three times a year.
+I was wowed by Prague from my first visit as a student in 1984, and my job meant I’d be traveling to the city two or three times a year.

 Getting back to the issue of accommodation.
-There were only a handful of hotels in Prague where Western journalists were permitted to stay.
+There was only a handful of hotels in Prague where Western journalists were permitted to stay.
 I never figured out the system precisely, but big-time journalists working for, say, the “New York Times” or “Time” magazine, or one of the wire services, like Reuters, were normally lodged at the Alcron or Jalta hotels in the center.
-Needless to say, the rooms at these places were subjected to 24/7 surveillance by the intelligence services.
-The bugging room below the Jalta has been opened as a tourist attraction, so anyone can now see the elaborate phone and room-tapping setup that existed.
+The rooms at these places were subjected to 24/7 surveillance by the intelligence services.
+The bugging room below the Jalta has been opened as a tourist attraction, so anyone can see the elaborate phone and room-tapping setup that existed.

 I was never offered these hotels as lodging options.
-I’m not sure if it’s because our office wrote mainly about business topics (as opposed to politics) or because the StB sincerely believed I was a spy (and wanted to keep an extra-special watch over me), but during my eight or nine trips to Prague from 1987 to 1989, I was restricted to staying in one of just three hotels: the Esplanade, the Ambassador, and, of course, the Intercontinental (see map plot, below).
-I've posted photos of both the Esplanade and Ambassador below.
+I’m not sure if it’s because our office wrote mainly about business topics (as opposed to politics) or because the StB sincerely believed I was a spy (and wanted to keep an extra-special watch over me), but during my dozens or so trips to Prague from 1987 to 1989, I was restricted to staying in one of just three hotels: the Esplanade, the Ambassador, and the Intercontinental (see map plot, below).
+I've posted photos of both the Esplanade and Ambassador here as well.

-Of the three hotels, the Intercontinental was the most modern and arguably the best, but it was actually my least favorite.
-The building’s aggressive style, a 1970s’ version of Brutalism that Czechs now associate with a period of harsh Communist rule called “normalization,” clashed with the gentler, more-harmonious Art Nouveau of the hotel’s historic Old Town neighborhood, near the former Jewish quarter.
-I’d heard stories that the hotel's design was originally rejected as being out of character with the surrounding buildings of the former Jewish ghetto.
+Of the three, the Intercontinental was the most modern and arguably the best, but it was actually my least favorite.
+The building’s aggressive style, a 1970s’ version of Brutalism that Czechs associate with a period of harsh Communist rule called “normalization,” clashed with the more-harmonious Art Nouveau style of the surrounding historic Old Town neighborhood, near the former Jewish quarter.
+I’d heard stories that the hotel's design was originally rejected as being out of character with the former Jewish ghetto.
 To win approval, the architects apparently changed the name of the style to “Ghetto Moderne.”
 Whether that’s true or not, the term is an apt description of the blocky, vaguely cantilevered structure, clad partly in exposed concrete and copper-colored ceramic tile.
-It’s an eyesore.

 This is not meant in any way to demean the Intercontinental as it exists now.
 Since 1989, the hotel chain has pumped loads of money into the building.
-The lobby is light and airy and upscale in a way it never was back then.
+The lobby is light, airy and upscale in a way it never was back then.
 I’m sure the rooms have gotten a corresponding upgrade.
 The view from the rooftop over the Old Town Square is as breathtaking as ever.
-In fact, I still use the hotel gym in the basement, which ranks among the best in the city center.
+I still occasionally use the hotel gym in the basement.
 What I’m sketching out here is memory, of how the hotel struck me during a very different time.

-Sitting in Vienna in the 1980s and reading the propaganda that the Communist authorities were pushing out about their societies, you’d be forgiven for thinking social ills like crime and prostitution had been forever overcome.
-That is, until you stepped into the Intercontinental’s cramped, crowded lobby, inevitably jammed with Western businessmen on the make, seedy-looking locals, and lots of single, attractive women seated around the bar.
-It was always loud and the air heavy with knock-off perfume and cigarette smoke from imported Marlboros.
+Sitting in Vienna in the 1980s and reading the propaganda that the Communist authorities pushed out about their societies, you’d be forgiven for thinking social ills like crime and prostitution had been forever banished to the dustbin of history.
+That is, until you stepped into the Intercontinental’s cramped, crowded lobby, inevitably jammed with Western businessmen on the make, seedy-looking locals, and lots of single, attractive women seated around the lobby bar.
+It was always loud and the air heavy with knock-off perfume and smoke from imported Marlboros.

-The scene struck me at the time as a raw, cheapened, hyper-consumerized Eastern European version of what life in the West must be like for people who were mostly forbidden to travel outside the Communist bloc.
-Dollars and deutsche marks were the currencies of the realm.
-There was even a “Tuzex” hard-currency shop in the lobby that sold candies, perfumes, cigarettes and booze, but only if you paid in foreign currency.
+It was a cheapened, hyper-consumerized Eastern European vision of what life in the West must be like for people forbidden to travel outside the Communist bloc.
+Dollars and deutschemarks were the currencies of the realm.
+There was even a “Tuzex” hard-currency shop in the lobby that sold perfumes, jeans, cigarettes and booze, but only if you paid in foreign currency.

-It was difficult to grasp fully what was going on.
-I wondered if the girls, obviously prostitutes, were working for themselves and trying to earn a bit of hard currency on the side or whether they were operating undercover for the intelligence services and trying to trap businessmen into compromising, potentially lucrative situations.
+It was difficult for me to grasp fully what was going on.
+I wondered if the girls, obviously prostitutes, were working for themselves and trying to earn a bit of cash on the side, or whether they were operating undercover for the intelligence services and trying to trap businessmen into compromising situations.
 As for the seedy-looking locals?
 I figured they were probably currency scammers or informants.
 There was always plenty of those hanging around.

-In all of my trips to Communist Czechoslovakia back then, I was never physically harassed or harmed for being a journalist or a suspected spy.
-In that way, I consider myself pretty fortunate.
+In all of my trips to Communist Czechoslovakia, I was never physically harassed or harmed for being a journalist or a suspected spy.
+In that way, I consider myself fortunate.
 The closest it ever came to that, though, took place at the Intercontinental one night in 1987.
 The details are still vivid in my mind.

 I had arrived from Vienna that day and was too tired in the evening to go out and look for food.
 I figured, instead, I’d order room service and eat in.
 I called down to the reception desk to request my meal, and in a few minutes the bellboy wheeled my dinner in on a cart.
 I ate, read up on my meetings for the next day, and fell asleep.